linhdt55/Tokaikizai-2/wp-content/plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 4.0.2 - 2025-04-01 =
+* Fixed critical bug - fatal error on page load (if WooCommerce runs in mode "WordPress posts storage (legacy)")
+* Fixed critical bug - conflict with other plugins used outdated versions of same libraries ("FileBird Pro" and etc)

+= 4.0.1 - 2025-03-26 =
+* Requires PHP 8.1+
+* Uses new library to generate Excel files.
+If you created custom code to format Excel files - please migrate from [PHPExcel to PhpSpreadsheet](https://phpspreadsheet.readthedocs.io/en/latest/topics/migration-from-PHPExcel/#manual-changes)
+* Fixed broken bulk actions

+= 3.6.0 - 2025-03-04 =
+* Changed behavior for mode "Export refunds"!
+* New field "New or Returning" (>Setup Fields>Customer)
+* Added option "Auto row height" to section "XLS"
+* Fixed bug - product filters  were applied to export via "Bulk actions"
+* Fixed bug - wrong sorting for XLS/PDF formats, in mode "Export without progress"

+= 3.5.8 - 2025-01-28 =
+* Internal, not released

+= 3.5.7 - 2025-01-20 =
+* Added checkbox "Display summary row" to section "Setup Fields"
+* Added option "Exclude free items" to section "Filter by item and metadata"
+* New field "Quantity (Refunded)" (>Setup Fields>Product Order Items)
+* New field "Tax Rates" (>Setup Fields>Product Order Items)
+* Added tip (with expected action) for new field created via >Setup Fields>Add Field
+* Fixed bug - wrong values in field "Currency symbol"
+* Fixed bug - critical error for XLS format if sorting by numeric field
+* Fixed bug - option "Export all products from the order" now ignored if all product filters are empty
+* Fixed PHP8.4 notices and warnings

 = 3.5.6 - 2024-11-11 =
 * Fixed "PHP Object Injection" (CVE-2024-10828).
 Thank [@webbernaut](https://profiles.wordpress.org/webbernaut/) for reporting this vulnerability!